Upper School Curriculum Guide

 Overview

-The study of Classics - Latin and Greek language and literature - remains one of the strongest foundations of a truly liberal education.
-Through the study of Latin and Greek, students keep alive a vital link with one of the major sources of contemporary American culture.
-The broad objective is to develop understanding of the cultural heritage of Greece and Rome and its influence on the modern world; the discipline of translation of Latin and Greek texts has the added benefit of clarifying thought and expression in English.
-Classics students gain a great advantage in the expansion of their vocabulary in English, since over 60% of English is derived from Latin and/or Greek; furthermore, since Latin and Greek are the primary sources of the Romance languages, Classics students gain great advantage toward the study of these modern tongues.
+The study of Classics - Latin and Greek language, literature, culture, and history - remains one of the strongest foundations of a truly liberal education and helps students keep alive a vital link with major sources of contemporary American culture.
+The broad objective is to develop understanding of the cultural heritage of Greece and Rome and its influence on our modern world; the discipline of translation of Latin and Greek texts has the added benefit of developing precision in both thought and expression.
+Through their study of Latin and Greek, students learn a tremendous amount about English grammar, which helps strengthen their written and oral expression in English.
+Classics students also gain a great advantage in the expansion of their English vocabulary, since over 60% of English is derived from Latin and/or Greek; furthermore, Latin and Greek are the primary sources of the Romance languages, so Classics students have a strong foundation for possible future study of modern languages.

-Instruction in Latin includes not only grammar and vocabulary, but also readings in Latin that provide opportunities for in-depth study of Roman and Greek history, society, culture, and mythology.
-At various points in their program of Latin study, students read texts written by the Roman authors Cicero, Caesar, Vergil, Catullus, Horace, Ovid, Augustus and others, along with relevant literary criticism.
+Instruction in Latin at RCDS includes not only grammar and vocabulary but also readings in Latin that provide opportunities for in-depth study of Roman and Greek history, society, culture, religion, and mythology.
+Over the course of their program of Latin study at RCDS, students read texts written by the Roman authors Cicero, Caesar, Vergil, Catullus, Horace, Ovid, Augustus and others, along with relevant literary criticism.
 The Department offers an Advanced Placement course, which prepares students to take the AP Latin exam, as well as two years of post-AP, college-level Latin literature courses.
 Ancient Greek instruction focuses on Attic (Athenian) grammar and vocabulary, leading in the upper levels to the study of the prose of Lysias, Plato, and Herodotus, and the poetry of Homer.

 Policies